table of contents

-In general, you can take these medications with most blood pressure medications—just check with your healthcare provider to make sure there aren’t any interactions you need to know about (Viigimaa, 2014).
+PDE-5 inhibitors improve erections by improving blood flow to the penis.
+In general, you can take these medications with most blood pressure medications—just check with your healthcare provider to make sure there aren’t any interactions you need to know about (Sooriyamoorthy, 2022).

 Erectile dysfunction support sleeve: does it work?

-While PDE5 drugs work well for most patients, some people continue having erection problems and turn to other available treatments.
-These include (Hatzimouratidis, 2010):
+While PDE-5 drugs work well for most patients, some people continue having erection problems and turn to other available treatments.
+These include (Sooriyamoorthy, 2022):

-- Intracavernous injections—These are medications that get injected into the side of the penis.
+- Intracavernous injections—These medications get injected into the side of the penis.
 There’s only one FDA-approved drug on the market for this, called alprostadil (brand names Caverject, Edex, or Viridal).
-These work well, but about 50% of patients eventually stop this treatment because of pain in the penis.

-- Intraurethral medications—These are topical medications that come in the form of a pellet, which is inserted directly into the penis (intraurethral = into the urethra).
+- Intraurethral medications—These are topical medications that come in the form of a pellet inserted directly into the penis (intraurethral = into the urethra).
 Available medications include prostaglandin E1 and alprostadil (a synthetic form of prostaglandin).
-There are also combined medications available (Jain, 2020).
+There are also combined medications available (Jain, 2022).

 - Surgical implants—Surgery is a last resort for most patients with erectile dysfunction, but if nothing else works, surgical implants are quite effective.
 The implant is either an inflatable device or a prosthetic that’s semi-rigid.

-There are some other, less conventional treatments available, but most patients have success with PDE5s, injectables, intraurethrals, or implants.
+Some other, less conventional treatments are available, but most patients have success with PDE-5s, injectables, intraurethrals, or implants.

 Find the right balance of medications for you

-Just because you have high blood pressure, that doesn’t mean erectile dysfunction is a given.
-Even if you need to go on a blood pressure medication, there are many options that don’t increase your risk for ED.
-And even if you do need to be on a beta blocker or thiazide diuretic and you experience erectile dysfunction, there are treatments available.
+Having high blood pressure doesn’t mean erectile dysfunction is a given.
+Even if you need to take blood pressure medication, many options don’t increase your risk for ED.
+If you do need to be on a beta blocker or thiazide diuretic and you experience erectile dysfunction, there are treatments available.